benkertp/adv-r/Chapter6_Functions.md

     #> [1] 11
     ```

-    This also means that when you do assignment inside a call to a function,
+    This also means that when you **do assignment inside a call to a function,
-    the variable is bound outside of the function, not inside of it.
+    the variable is bound outside of the function, not inside of it**.

     ```r